 If you're negative feelings are too much for you to bear, try talking to a therapist who may be able to help you work through your emotions in a constructive and helpful way.

 Remember Why You Divorced

-Getting a divorce is generally not something a married couple agrees to lightly and without a lot of consideration; you probably had valid reasons for splitting up.
+Breaking up with a serious partner or getting a divorce is generally not something a couple does without a lot of consideration; you probably had valid reasons for splitting up.
 Keep these reasons in mind when you start to feel sad or jealous at the idea of your ex with someone else.
 Do you want them back?
 If the answer is no, remind yourself why.
 Doing this whenever you start to feel negative emotions about your ex and his new partner will help you accept what's going on—and it may even help you move on, too.

 Know That You Aren't Being Replaced

 No matter how in love with his or her new partner your ex is, remind yourself that they're not trying to replace you or reproduce what you two had.
 Each relationship is different because it's perfectly tailored to the parties involved.

 What you two had will always be unique to you two.
 Also, them making new memories with someone else doesn't force out the memories he shared with you.
 The most important thing to remember when it comes to coping with your ex dating someone else is that this new relationship is not a reflection of you or your relationship.